The Micah way

 We endorse the United Nations Declaration of Human Rights.

-We acknowledge the Aboriginal and Torres Strait Islander people (First Peoples) as the traditional custodians of this land, the history and impact of colonisation, and support the right of First Peoples to self-determination and cultural expression.
+We acknowledge Aboriginal and Torres Strait Islander peoples as the traditional custodians of this land, the history and impact of colonisation, and support their right to self-determination and cultural expression.

-Micah Projects is committed to adhering to well defined, effective procedures that are designed to ensure the quality of our services and activities.
-Our Quality Management System meets the requirements of ISO 9001:2015 and the Human Services Quality Framework (HSQF).
+Our Quality Management System meets the requirements of ISO 9001:2015, National Standards for Mental Health (NSMHS), NDIS Practice Standards, Royal Australian College of General Practitioners (RACGP) Standards and the Human Services Quality Framework (HSQF).
 Micah Projects' Quality Policy is available to view on request.

 Quick Exit